Case Study: Changing Lives with Implants

 Stage four – preparations and final fit

 The next steps after stage three are all about getting your bridgework perfect for your mouth.
-You’ll have a number of repeat appointments, which Dr Bagasi’s patient also had, aimed at creating the best smile for them.
-The patient had these appointments two weeks apart from each other, and a number of important things were done.
-For example, the impressions were taken a second time with specially-designed trays, the bite registration was completed, and multi-unit abutments (MUA) were fitted along with a Duralay jig.
+You’ll have a number of repeat appointments.
+Dr Bagasi’s patient also had these, aimed at creating the best smile for them.
+The patient had these appointments two weeks apart from each other.
+A number of important things were done, such as taking impressions a second time with specially-designed trays.
+The bite registration was completed, and multi-unit abutments (MUA) were fitted along with a Duralay jig.

-After Dr Bagais had the final production of the wax-up, he had the patient return again to try them out for their appearance, how they felt, and if the patient was content overall with the results.
+After Dr Bagasi had the final production of the wax-up, he had the patient return again to try them out for their appearance and how they felt.
+They checked if the patient was content with the results.
 The patient was incredibly happy and was then invited back to have their brand new, fully-customised hybrid acrylic bridge fitted to the implants.
 This created a permanent glowing smile for them, which the patient was completely overwhelmed by.

 The last appointment you’ll have as part of the treatment will be to review the entire process and have some post-operative x-rays taken.
-This is to make sure everything has gone according to the treatment plan, and you and your dentist are both happy with the results.
+This is to make sure everything has gone according to the treatment plan.
+Both you and your dentist should be happy with the results.
 Dr Bagasi confirmed that the treatment had been a success, and his patient now wakes up with a glowing smile every single day.
 Just look at the results!

 The incredible transformation of Dr Bagasi’s patient’s smile